 Congenital hearing disorders are among the most common impairments in newborns.
 About half of these hearing disorders are attributed to a genetic cause.
 Untreated or unnoticed hearing loss or deafness can cause severe speech impairment, developmental delays, or impaired social behavior.
 Therefore, it is critical for development that a diagnosis be made as early as possible.
 Hearing disorders can manifest at any age and always require a robust diagnosis and the best care.
 Our Diagnostic Panel for Hearing Loss provides accurate, short-term, and wide-ranging genetic diagnostics for non-syndromic and syndromic hearing disorders.

-The Diagnostic Panel for Hearing Loss is based on exome sequencing with CeGaT ExomeXtra®.
-CeGaT ExomeXtra® covers all protein-coding regions as well as all known pathogenic intronic and intergenic variants.
-It thus provides the best basis for genetic diagnostics.
+The Diagnostic Panel for Hearing Loss is based on our proprietary, high-quality ExomeXtra® enrichment, covering all protein-coding regions as well as intronic and intergenic variants described as disease-relevant in the databases HGMD and ClinVar.
+In addition, the ExomeXtra® enrichment enables a genome-wide CNV calling with similar performance to array CGH.
+It thus provides the ideal basis for genetic diagnostics.

 Are you insured in Germany?
 Our colleagues at the Zentrum für Humangenetik Tübingen will gladly support you!